 Key Moments: Highlight the must-capture moments.
 Are there specific presentations, award ceremonies, or networking sessions you want to be documented?
 This ensures I'm in the right place at the right time.

 Photography Style: Describe the mood you want to convey through the photographs.
 Do you prefer candid shots that capture the energy of the event, or are posed group photos more your style?
-Share any references or examples to help me visualize your vision.
+Share any references or examples to help me visualise your vision.

 Deliverables: Let me know how many final images you're expecting and in what format.
 Are these images intended for social media, marketing materials, or internal use?
 Clarity here ensures you receive exactly what you need.